A bachelor degree with 2:1 (hons) in physics or a related subject (such as geophysics, natural sciences, or mathematics).

 Applicants with engineering degrees will normally not be considered, unless they have a strong background in at least two of the following areas: astrophysics, quantum physics, biophysics, soft matter, or condensed matter.

 Applicants with a chemistry degree will normally not be considered, unless they have a strong background in mathematics.

 We accept a range of international equivalent qualifications.
-For more information please contact the School of Physics and Astronomy Admissions Team.
+For more information please contact the Admissions Team.

 Months of entry